EMDR Therapy

 How EMDR Therapy Works

-EMDR consists of eight phases and typically spans a series of sessions, focusing on each traumatic memory and any negative thoughts or emotions.
+EMDR involves eight phases and usually takes multiple sessions.
+It concentrates on each traumatic memory and any negative thoughts or emotions associated with it.

-If the patient does not fully process the targeted memory in the session, the therapist will use specific instructions and techniques to provide containment and ensure safety until the next session.
+If the patient doesn’t complete the processing of the targeted memory in a session, the therapist will provide specific instructions and techniques to contain it and ensure safety until the next session.

 The eight phases of EMDR treatment are: